expressjs/expressjs.com/4x/en/api/app-mountpath.md

-This property refers to the path pattern(s) on which a sub app was mounted.
+The `admin.mountpath` property is the path pattern(s) on which a sub-app was mounted.

 ```js
 var admin = express();